 Overview of Conjunctival and Scleral Disorders

 The conjunctiva lines the back of the eyelids (palpebral or tarsal conjunctiva), crosses the space between the lid and the globe (forniceal conjunctiva), then folds back on itself as it spreads over the sclera to the cornea (bulbar conjunctiva).
-The conjunctiva helps maintain the tear film and protect the eye from foreign objects and infection.
+The conjunctiva contributes to the tear film and protects the eye from foreign objects and infection.

 The episclera is a thin vascular membrane between the conjunctiva and the sclera.

-The most common disorders are inflammatory (eg, conjunctivitis [see Overview of Conjunctivitis], episcleritis [see Episcleritis], scleritis [see Scleritis]).
+The most common disorders are inflammatory (eg, conjunctivitis, episcleritis, scleritis).
 Conjunctivitis can be acute or chronic and is infectious, allergic, or irritant in origin.
 Episcleritis and scleritis usually result from immune-mediated disease.
 Episcleritis usually does not threaten vision, but scleritis can destroy vision and the eye.
 Major symptoms of conjunctivitides (eg, conjunctival hyperemia) are similar.
 Early, accurate diagnosis is important.

 Edema of the bulbar conjunctiva results in a diffusely translucent, bluish, thickened conjunctiva.
 Gross edema with ballooning of the conjunctiva, often leading to prolapse of conjunctiva, is known as chemosis.

-Edema of the tarsal conjunctiva (typical of allergic conjunctivitis [see Allergic Conjunctivitis]) results in fine, minute projections (papillae), giving the conjunctiva a velvety appearance.
+Edema of the tarsal conjunctiva (typical of allergic conjunctivitis) results in fine, minute projections (papillae), giving the tarsal conjunctiva a velvety appearance.